Uniforms

 U4 – U7

-In these age groups, children are issued jersey or uniform from their the Community they are playing for.
+In these age groups, children are issued jerseys or uniforms from the community they are playing for.

-• Some Communities charge a fee prior to start of the season ($20-$35 approx.) as the players keep their uniforms once the season is completed.
+- Some communities charge a fee prior to the start of the season (approximately $20-$35) as the players keep their uniforms once the season is completed.

 Shin Pads